Glossary of Aquarium Terms

 O

-Omnivore - An organism that feeds on both a meat & vegetable based substance for it's diet.
+Omnivore - An organism that feeds on both meat & vegetable-based substance for its diet.

 P

-PPM - Abbreviation for Parts Per Million that is used as a a measurement of a particular element commonly used in test kits.
+PPM - Abbreviation for Parts Per Million, which is used as a measurement of a particular element commonly used in test kits.

 Q

-Quarantine - The process in dividing newly acquired species or ill species by isolating them into their own aquarium for treatment until they are fully cured.
+Quarantine - The process of dividing newly acquired species or ill species by isolating them in their aquarium for treatment until they are fully cured.

 R

-RO - Reserve Osmosis is water that has been fully stripped of all minerals and elements, to only contain pure H2O.
+RO - Abbreviation for Reserve Osmosis, which is water that has been fully stripped of all minerals and elements, to only contain pure H2O.
 It is commonly used to replace evaporated water.

 S

-Siphon - Refers to a hose that is commonly used during water changes that uses either gravity or suction pressure to transfer water from your aquarium into a bucket or other location.
+Siphon - Refers to a hose that is commonly used during water changes that use either gravity or suction pressure to transfer water from your aquarium into a bucket or other location.

-Specific Gravity - The measurement of relative density or salt content of aquarium water.
+Specific Gravity - The measurement of aquarium water's relative density or salt content.

 Substrate - The material that is placed on the bottom of an aquarium (gravel, sand, pebbles, etc.) that can provide a functional, chemical, and cosmetic purpose.